 On the other hand, the new law allows the criminal courts to impose only fine on simple crimes without imprisonment.
 To challenge the order of the court, objections may be filed within 7 days and this matter will be dealt with by the criminal court in the normal procedures as applicable.
 “SIMPLE CRIME” is categorized as per the cheque value of AED 200,000 or less and a fine of not exceeding AED 5,000 to AED 10,000 will be imposed.
 Cases for the aforesaid cheque value can be sentence by the Dubai Public Prosecution directly without any need of court procedure, however, the imposition shall be for a fine only and cannot exceed AED 5,000 to AED 10,000 as the case may be.

-If you are looking to recover value of a bounced cheque with the help of debt collection lawyer?
+If you are looking to recover value of a bounced cheque with the help of debt collection lawyers?
 Our team of AL REYAMI ADVOCATES & MUHYEALDEEN INTERNATIONAL LEGAL CONSULTANTS can help you deal with all the cases concerning bounced cheques.
-For further consultation and legal assistance CONTACT US.